DataDog/dd-sdk-reactnative/README.md

 })
 ```

-When the user signs out of your app, you can unset the user by doing this:
+If you want to clear the user information (for example, when the user signs out), you can do so by passing an empty object, as follows:

 ```js
 DdSdkReactNative.setUser({})